 Number of days for delivery from warehouses

 The graph shows the number of days of supply from storage alone, based on current consumption levels.
-As of November 12, 2025, reserves are sufficient for approximately 30 days, which is below the historical minimum.
-With this level of reserves and consumption, even minor disruptions in production or spikes in demand could cause significant price reactions, especially in late winter and early spring.
+As of December 3, reserves are sufficient for ≈27 days, which is 1 day less than in 2024, 7 days below the average, and at the lower end of the 10-year minimum range.
+With this level of reserves and consumption, even minor disruptions in production or spikes in demand could cause sharp price reactions, especially in late winter and early spring.

 Filling level of European storage facilities